 Claire & Marcella

 - The 9/11 memorial is a MEMORIAL.
-We were shocked by the fact that it is becoming a tourist attraction with kids sitting their asses on the names of the deaths, and smiling people taking selfies.
+We were shocked by the fact that it is becoming a tourist attraction with kids sitting their asses on the names of the victims, and smiling people taking selfies.
 Please, show your respect when walking these grounds.

 - Check out this interactive map (quick tutorial) for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!